LapTQ/hello-cpp/summaries/behind-the-scene.md

 * **Constexpr functions**:
     * is a function that can be called in a constant expression.
     * The return value of a non-constexpr function is not a constant expression.
+* Forward declaration cannot be `constexpr`, because the compiler will need to know the full definition of the function/variable to evaluate it at compile time.

 ## C-style string, `std::string`, `std::string_view`